email tracker

 step 1c: find send email tasks

-The API then pulls in and assigns my “Send email” tasks to the Email record with the same Task List ID.
-The due dates of these tasks are logged as the Send Date in the Email record.
+The API then pulls in and assigns my “Send email” tasks via Teamwork ID to the Email record with the same Task List ID.
+The due dates of these tasks are logged as the Send Date.

 Fetch Tasks from Teamwork (same as Step A).